irklva/chess-game-react/README.md

 # Chess React pet project
-Implemented chess logic(moves, check, mate, stalemate, castling, pawn promotion), timers, move recording.
+Implemented chess logic: moves, check, mate, stalemate, castling, pawn promotion.
+The chess models are accessed through the methods of the Board object.
+The abstraction allows isolating internal fields and methods.
+Implemented in the external part of the application: timers, move showing, return to other moves.
 The game is available for two players from one device.
 The application is adaptive for different screens.

 ## Stack